-Let me summarize the premise of this movie to you:
+Let me summarize the premise of this movie for you:

 Jumanji: Welcome to the Jungle is the story of four teenagers who get sucked into a video game and transformed into the avatars they chose sight unseen.
 The nerd becomes a fearless adventurer (The Rock) given to random moments of smoldering charisma.
 The jock turns into a slow-footed, pint-sized zoologist (Kevin Hart).
 The shy girl suddenly has to cope with being in the barely clothed body of a supremely confident martial arts expert who just happens to also have flowing red locks and killer abs (Karen Gillan).
 Lastly, the social media-obsessed popular girl is stuck playing as the middle-aged overweight guy (Jack Black) whose sole purpose is that he’s good at reading maps.
 Each of the avatars has strengths and weaknesses, and they all have three lives.
 Once they run out of lives, though, they might die in the game for good.
 To beat the game, they have to return a green jewel to a giant statue of a Jaguar and say “Jumanji” aloud